IBM/rl-testbed-for-energyplus/README.md

-# A Reinforcement Learning Testbed for Power Consumption Optimization using EnergyPlus
+# A Reinforcement Learning Testbed for Power Consumption Optimization

 We are currently proceeding internal procedure to publish this software as open source.
 Hopefully, this will be done in a week.